codewars/docs/content/authoring/recipes/adding-images.md

 There are many online tools available which can convert an image to Base64 (for example [this one](https://www.motobit.com/util/base64-decoder-encoder.asp)), or generate a data URL from an image file, for example converters available on [BASE64 Guru](https://base64.guru/converter/encode/image) or [ezgif.com](https://ezgif.com/image-to-datauri).

+Before converting to Base64, it's worth running the image through an optimizer to reduce its size.
+For example, [TinyPNG](https://tinypng.com) can reduce PNG file sizes by 60–70%, making the resulting Base64 data URL significantly smaller.

 ## Inlining SVG